 Two weeks before Paul died, we had a conversation about our futures, should one of us die—a conversation sparked because it was the anniversary of my very dear friend’s death.
 And it seemed that Paul and I both agreed: We would want the surviving partner to carry on and live life; to be happy; to date or re-marry.
 Not the week after the funeral, obviously, but eventually.

 So, I promised that if anything ever happened to him, I would date again.
-But never in my wildest dreams could I have imagined that just one week later I would be faced with living up to my promise.
+But never in my wildest dreams could I have imagined that just two weeks later I would be faced with living up to my promise.

 Now I find myself in a hard position.
 I’m confused and scared about the idea of dating.
 I’m afraid of getting hurt.
 I’m afraid of falling in love again.
 And I’m afraid of having someone I love die too soon.

 At the same time, I feel guilty for not dating.
 I feel as if I’m letting Paul down.
 I feel as if he would be telling me to stop being alone and lonely—and start finding someone new to love.

 But I don’t want to try online dating again.
 And I haven’t had luck with asking friends to introduce me to (decent) single guys.
 And I don’t have the kind of social life that puts me in a position to meet new people—let alone single guys.

 So how does a woman in her very late 30s find a man when she doesn’t have a social life and doesn’t want to find someone online?
 And do I really need to find someone?
 Is it possible to just live the rest of my life alone?

 I don’t know the answer to any of these questions, Dear Reader, but I hope to find them.
 And I hope that the journey to discovery isn’t too painful.
 And I hope that, if I do end up dating again, I am able to find someone perfect for me.
 And not someone to replace Paul (he’s irreplaceable) but someone to complement my life.
 Someone who can make me laugh and make my heart skip a beat.
 Someone like the (single) man in my dreams.